 Mazars LLP is currently the Council's appointed External Auditor.
-As well as an examination of the Council's financial statements, the work of the Council's External Auditor includes an assessment of the degree to which the Council delivers value for money in its use of its resources.
+As well as an examination of the Council's financial statements, the work of the Council's External Auditor includes an assessment of whether significant weaknesses in arrangements to secure economy, efficiency and effectiveness from the use of resources has come to their attention.